mapbender/mapbender-documentation/en/development/introduction.rst

 *******************

 Please refer to the respective sections in the `CONTRIBUTING.md` guide to understand what `modules <https://github.com/mapbender/mapbender-starter/blob/master/CONTRIBUTING.md#modules>`_ and what `bundles <https://github.com/mapbender/mapbender-starter/blob/master/CONTRIBUTING.md#bundles>`_ are, and how the latter can be `created <https://github.com/mapbender/mapbender-starter/blob/master/CONTRIBUTING.md#bundle-creation>`_.

+Twig
+****

+Symfony follows the template approach and we use this in Mapbender.
+Symfony uses a templating engine to generate HTML, CSS or other content.
+A template is a text file that can generate any text based format like HTML, XML.
+It is used to express presentation and not programm logic.
+You can use them to create a layout.
+You can create a base layout and then overwrite or append any of your layout blocks with individual templates.
+Read more about Templates in Mapbender at :ref:`templates` or in the `Contributing Guide <https://github.com/mapbender/mapbender-starter/blob/master/CONTRIBUTING.md#generate-translations>`_ and find a good introduction about Twig in the `Symfony Template documentation <https://symfony.com/doc/current/templates.html>`_.

 Getting Help